Net Zero

 About the Investment Map

-The CIA Investment Map is an interactive tool highlighting the scope and scale of potential and ongoing net zero projects across Chemical Industries Association member companies.
+The CIA Investment Map is an interactive tool highlighting the scope and scale of net zero projects across Chemical Industries Association member companies.

-From hydrogen and carbon capture to circular economy initiatives and efficiency improvements, these investments demonstrate how our members are building the technologies and infrastructure for a cleaner, more competitive future.
+From clean fuels to circular chemistry, these investments demonstrate how our members are building the technologies and infrastructure for a cleaner, more competitive future.

 investment map

 Our mission is to bring you many more projects on this map.
-A smart route to net zero that reflects the sectors transition pathway can enable this for the UK chemical industry, not only to regain competitive advantage, but to support the UK’s strategic goals.
-This mean competitive energy prices and a carbon policies that incentives decarbonisation and circularity rather than driving deindustrialisation.
+We are advocating a smarter approach to net zero policy, one that reflects a realistic transition for UK industry.
+This means competitive energy prices and pragmatic carbon policies that deliver decarbonisation and circularity, rather than drive deindustrialisation.

-This Investment Map showcases six key technologies the industry is advancing to drive net zero, alongside the range of potential and ongoing projects and investments across CIA member companies.
+The Investment Map showcases six key technologies the industry is advancing to reach net zero, alongside the projects and investments being rolled-out across CIA member companies.

 Key technologies